sander1095/openapi-code-generation-talk/api-client-generation-demo/README.md

 ### NSwag
 - Have the controllers running on HTTPS
 - Demo nswagcli (thanks to .NET tool, but also other options available)
-  - TODO: What is the nswag CLI for generating?
 - Demo NSwagStudio and use the Swagger URL (https://localhost:7135/swagger/v1/swagger.json)
   - Talk about .nswag file, also other ways to generate with NSwag
 - Show off client usage.
+-
 ### Kiota
 - Have the controllers running on HTTPS
+- Show off vscode kiota (github)
 - Show off CLI (tree, generation)
-- Show off vscode kiota

-- Demo correct C# (minimal API + controllers + the analyzers)
 - Demo the client,at least in code.
-- Demo kiota with CLI options with openapi_conference.yml
-- Demo kiota with visual studio code extension (demo github searching)
-- demo setting up call (opinionated)